+Financial Implications

-Financial Implications 5.1 The recommendations above have no direct financial impact.
-However, work is ongoing to further develop the Performance Management Framework to provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to best value.
-This may include additional costs relating to: Commissioning research New data sets Software subscriptions New analyst post Staff training Legal Implications 5.2 This report needs to be seen in the context of the legal and constitutional nature of the CPCA itself.
-Under Section 3 of the Local Government Act 1999 (as amended by s137 of the Local Government & Public Involvement in Health Act 2007), the CPCA is under a general duty to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+- The recommendations above have no direct financial impact.
+However, implementation of the Performance Management Framework will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to best value.
+This may include additional costs relating to:

+- Commissioning research

+- New data sets

+- Software subscriptions

+- New analyst post

+- Staff training

+Legal Implications

+This report needs to be seen in the context of the legal and constitutional nature of the CPCA itself.
+Under Section 3 of the Local Government Act 1999 (as amended by s137 of the Local Government &

+Public Involvement in Health Act 2007), the CPCA is under a general duty to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
 Whilst there may be Legal implications as a result of the delivery of the CPCA's Corporate Plan and its Priorities, there are no direct Legal implications as a consequence of the delivery of this performance report.

-Public Health Implications 5.3 This proposal will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to public health impact.
-Environmental & Climate Change Implications 5.4 This proposal will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to environmental and climate change impact.
-Other Significant Implications 5.5 This proposal will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to equality, diversity and inclusion impact.
-Background Papers 5.6 English Devolution Accountability Framework CfGS-CA-Scrutiny-Guidance-2nd-Edition-SINGLE-PAGES.pdf
+Public Health Implications

+This proposal will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to public health impact.

+Environmental & Climate Change Implications

+This proposal will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to environmental and climate change impact.

+Other Significant Implications

+This proposal will provide the CPCA with a stronger evidence base, which has the potential to support more effective decision making relating to equality, diversity and inclusion impact.

+Background Papers

+5.6 English Devolution Accountability Framework CfGS-CA-Scrutiny-Guidance-2nd-Edition-SINGLE-PAGES.pdf